nikelmark/docker-typo3/README.md

 Documentation
 -------------

-Some additioan documentation can be found here: https://wiki.typo3.org/TYPO3-Docker
+Some additional documentation can be found here: https://wiki.typo3.org/TYPO3-Docker